NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/SlicerGuidedUltraSoundCalibration/README.md

 ## Approach and Plan

 ## Progress and Next Steps
+1. Added a model node to show a sphere within the image on slicer

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->